Our Owner's Magical Journey

 Cinderella and I on the day I met her Fairy Godmother

 My name is Brianna Williamson and I am the owner of Enchanted Empowerment.
 I have been in the princess party industry first as a performer, then as an owner, since 2013.
 The number one thing I used to hear at parties was “I want to look just like you!”
 I heard it in tiny enthralled voices at almost every event.
 While they were filled with excitement, there was a tinge of wistfulness that broke my heart.
 “No!”
 I always wanted to shout.
 “You should want to look like yourself!
-You’re so beautiful and only four years old.
-Why aren’t you happy with how you are?”
+Nobody else can contribute like you can.
+Why do you already not want to be yourself at four years old?"

 The Value of Fairytales